 Healthcare Personnel Vaccination Policies

-A part of the MHA's partnership with the Michigan Department of Health and Human Services (MDHHS) to strongly encourage hospitals to vaccinate healthcare personnel (HCP), the MHA provides the following resources to protect patients, staff and visitors from preventable diseases such as influenza and pertussis, as recommended by the U.S. Centers for Disease Control and Prevention.
+As part of the MHA's partnership with the Michigan Department of Health and Human Services (MDHHS) to strongly encourage hospitals to vaccinate healthcare personnel (HCP), the MHA provides the following resources to protect patients, staff and visitors from preventable diseases such as influenza and pertussis, as recommended by the U.S. Centers for Disease Control and Prevention.

 The Hospital Compare website includes information on influenza vaccination rates for both HCP and patients under Timely and Effective Care, Preventive Care.
+In addition, the MDHHS urges healthcare providers to use the Michigan Care Improvement Registry (MCIR) to document all vaccine administration.

 Hospitals can use the resources below to determine whether their policies adequately protect their HCP against influenza and pertussis.
 Contact the MHA for additional information on protecting everyone in the hospital from vaccine-preventable diseases.